alexfdez1010/chess_flashcards/README.md

 ## Use Cases

-The idea of this script is from a pgn (Portable Game Notation) get a a Anki Package ready for use in the homonymous program.
+The idea of this script is from a pgn (Portable Game Notation) get an Anki Package ready for use in the homonymous program.
 Thus, it will allow to memorise chess openings using spaced repetition, which is one of the most effective ways of learning.

 ## Input and output

-As commented in the previous part, the input is a pgn and the output a Anki Package.
-The input is recommended that it be prepared in a way that the side of the player only plays one move in a position (in other case the program will select the principal variant move), but different moves in same position from the opposite side are allowed and it will be taken into account in the creation of the flashcards.
+As commented in the previous part, the input is a pgn and the output an Anki Package.
+The input is recommended that it be prepared in a way that the side of the player only plays one move in a position (in other case the program will select the principal variant move), but different moves in same position from the opposite side are allowed, and it will be taken into account in the creation of the flashcards.

-Regarding to the output each card will have four fields.
-The first two, notation and initial position, will show the previous moves and the current position in a image, respectively.
+Regards to the output each card will have four fields.
+The first two, notation and initial position, will show the previous moves and the current position in an image, respectively.
 The other two will appear only in the reverse of the card, they include the right move and the position as a result of making that move.

 ## How it works?